 Analytics tools help understand customers better.

-However, it is essential to comprehend and use this information optimally.
+It is essential to comprehend and use this information optimally.
 Find out how the process from awareness to purchase occurs and strategize accordingly to reduce conversion time.

 Knowing where your buyers hit roadblocks during the buying journey can drastically improve turnover rates.
 Some things that analytics can be used for is tracking visitors, monitoring cost per lead and cost per acquisition.